 - 1 Raise of White Flag will indicate 2 minutes to race start, and that canoes must approach the "pre-start" start line approximately 10 metres behind the actual start line.
-This line may be an imaginary line or marked with buoys. - 2 Simultaneous Drop of White Flag & Raise of Red Flag will signal to move forward to the start line and to hold the canoe stationary at that point, i.e. not moving forward. - 3 Simultaneous Drop of Red Flag & Raise of Green Flag will signal the start of the event. - 4 Raise of Black Flag will indicate that during the start procedure, a canoe is over the start line.
-A verbal warning may be given to the offending canoe. - 5 Depending on conditions and at the discretion of the Race Director, the time intervals between the flag sequence may be altered. - The Race Committee may formulate a detailed starting procedure for each regatta, with prior approval from AOCRA or the zone. - 7 The start line is an imaginary line drawn between the 2 extreme lanes or turning buoys in sprint events, and between 2 fixed or anchored markers for all other events. - 8 Competitors must be present at the starting line at the time shown on the program, or as otherwise directed by the Race Director - 9 Starting signals will be given regardless of absentees, overturned canoes or broken paddles. - All competitors are under the control of the Starter 2 minutes prior to the posted event start time. - If a canoe overturns 2 minutes prior to the start of an event (under the White Flag), the team or competitor will be eliminated from the event if the competitor or team does not resume their position in the canoe within 3 minutes without any outside help. - The position of the canoe at the start of an event will be such that the bow of each competing canoe is lined up on, but not crossing, the start line.
+This line may be an imaginary line or marked with buoys. - 2 Simultaneous Drop of White Flag & Raise of Red Flag will signal to move forward to the start line and to hold the canoe stationary at that point, i.e. not moving forward. - 3 Raise of Black Flag will indicate that during the start procedure, a canoe is over the start line.
+A verbal warning may be given to the offending canoe. - 4 Simultaneous Drop of Red Flag & Raise of Green Flag will signal the start of the event. - 5 Depending on conditions and at the discretion of the Race Director, the time intervals between the flag sequence may be altered.
+This should be addressed at the Breifing where possible. - 6 The Race Committee may formulate a detailed starting procedure for each regatta, with prior approval from AOCRA or the zone. - 7 The start line is an imaginary line drawn between the 2 extreme lanes or turning buoys in sprint events, and between 2 fixed or anchored markers for all other events. - 8 Competitors must be present at the starting line at the time shown on the program, or as otherwise directed by the Race Director. - 9 Starting signals will be given regardless of absentees, overturned canoes or broken paddles.
+A race should not be delayed, however this will be at discretion of the Race Director and/or Starter. - 10 All competitors are under the control of the Starter 2 minutes prior to the posted event start time. - 11 If a cance overturns 2 minutes prior to the start of an event (under the White Flag), the team or competitor will be eliminated from the event if the competitor or team does not resume their position in the cance within 3 minutes without any outside help.

-- 13 A team or competitor will be disqualified if: - a) the bow of the canoe is over the start line: and - b) the team or competitor is not attempting to back-paddle behind the start line. - It is the responsibility of every team or competitor to conform to these rules and it is not mandatory that the Starter raise a black flag or give a verbal warning to the team or competitor for a disqualification to be upheld. - A team or canoe will be disqualified if it is moving or travelling in a forward motion immediately prior to the Green Flag being raised.
+- 12 The position of the canoe at the start of an event will be such that the bow of each competing canoe is lined up on, but not crossing, the start line. - 13 A team or competitor will be disqualified if: - a) the bow of the canoe is over the start line: and - b) the team or competitor is not attempting to back-paddle behind the start line. - 14 It is the responsibility of every team or competitor to conform to these rules and it is not mandatory that the Starter raise a black flag or give a verbal warning to the team or competitor for a disqualification to be upheld. - 15 A team or canoe will be disqualified if it is moving or travelling in a forward motion immediately prior to the Green Flag being raised.

-17.11 Interruption or Halting of a Race
+16.23 Interruption or Halting of a Race